 - if the spiffy figure could be reproduced easily (see above)

 - if the ...XSteam macros for MS Excel... (as mentioned in the help section) came with the package

 but this is just ranting a bit

-Inspired: Ideal Rankine Cycle GUI, IAPWS_IF97 functional form with no slip, Methane Solubility, Ideal Rankine cycle, Ideal Regenerative Rankine Cycle, Ideal Reheat Rankine Cycle, Ideal Reheat Regenerative Rankine Cycle, Ideal Reheat Regenerative Rankine Cycle with one OPEN, one CLOSED FWH, Ideal Regenerative Rankine Cycle with one OPEN, one CLOSED FWH, Chen correlation wall temperature calculation, Water and Steam Refractive Index, Diagrams of Thermodynamic State of Water, XSteamW - a vectorizing wrapper for XSteam, Medium Model
+Inspired: Ideal Rankine Cycle GUI, IAPWS_IF97, Methane Solubility, Ideal Rankine cycle, Ideal Regenerative Rankine Cycle, Ideal Reheat Rankine Cycle, Ideal Reheat Regenerative Rankine Cycle, Ideal Reheat Regenerative Rankine Cycle with one OPEN, one CLOSED FWH, Ideal Regenerative Rankine Cycle with one OPEN, one CLOSED FWH, Chen correlation wall temperature calculation, Water and Steam Refractive Index, Diagrams of Thermodynamic State of Water, XSteamW - a vectorizing wrapper for XSteam, Medium Model

 Find the treasures in MATLAB Central and discover how the community can help you!Start Hunting!